Best Farmers Markets in the East Bay for Kids

 Lots More East Bay Farmers Market locations

 On a mild weather day, pushing a stroller around any Farmers Market can be a pleasant enough experience.
+Many farmers markets have areas just for kids, like art tables, bubbles or hula hoops.
+It’s likely there’s another kid-friendly destination like a museum or park a short walk away, too!
 Here are a few more to add to your rotation.

 Community Produce Stand (Various Roving Locations!)